sebastian-palma/sebastian-palma.github.io/_posts/2020-06-08-rails-index-by-index-with.md

 There are two methods in the Ruby on Rails framework that got my attention when I heard about them for the first time; `Enumerable#index_by` and `Enumerable#index_with`.

-While the first one is already more than 14 years old (added by [@seckar](https://github.com/seckar) in June 2006 - see [#a552651](https://github.com/rails/rails/commit/a55265132b37c6fb8ac15a96b44e64a64bcd4c45)), the other one was just introduced a couple of years ago.
-And they've remained untouched several years, just for a few performance updates, but clearly there's not much to do since the code is pretty simple:
+While the first one is already more than 14 years old (added by [@seckar](https://github.com/seckar) in June 2006 - see [#a552651](https://github.com/rails/rails/commit/a55265132b37c6fb8ac15a96b44e64a64bcd4c45)), the other one was introduced just a couple of years ago.
+And they've remained untouched several years just for a few performance updates, but clearly, there's not much to do since the code is pretty simple: